Sagymbai Orozbak uulu

-Sagimbai Orozbakov; (1868–1930) was a Kyrgyz manaschi, or reciter of the Epic of Manas.
+Sagimbai Orozbakov (1868–1930) was a Kyrgyz manaschi, or reciter of the Epic of Manas.
 The first reputable and complete edition of his noted variant of Manas was published in 2010.
 It was the first to cover the whole life of the titular hero.

 Biography

-Orozbakov studied under a predecessor Tınıbek Japıy uulu.
+Orozbakov studied under his predecessor Tınıbek Japıy uulu.
 Kyrgyz historian Belek Soltonoyev witnessed Orozbakov perform in 1908.
 During the events of 1916, he fled to Xinjiang where, in 1917, he participated in an aitish with Jüsüpakun Apay.
 Orozbakov received criticism regarding his style and accuracy in both performances.

 Transcribing Manas, 1922–1926

 The lengthy variant contains notable innovations.
 Orozbakov appears to have been the first to replace the previous category of qissa (story) with the term tarikh (history), incorporated new learning, and presented mythical locations as if they were actual locations.
 It was the first to explicitly define Manas as Kyrgyz.
 Orozbakov includes elements of pan-Turkism and pan-Islamism.
 These innovative features, possibly introduced to appease his patron Kayum Miftakov.
 Ironically this led Orozbakov and Manas to be regarded in the Soviet era as representative of pre-Revolution Kyrgyz society.

 Manuscripts of this version are held at the National Academy of Sciences of the Republic of Kyrgyzstan.